 Before the Race:

-This is more something to do before the actual race.
-The day before I plan to race (if I plan too), I like to visualize goals and success.
+Visualization is something to do before the actual race.
+The day leading up to the race, visualize goals and success.
 Beating race day nerves means believing in yourself.
 It’s actually something I picked up in collegiate swimming.
 Running is 90% mental, and if you believe you’ll do well, you’ve already won most of the battle.
 You have to be ready to race.

 Look Back at Your Training Logs:

-The night before a race, look at those workouts you didn’t think you would crush but you did.
-This is motivational for bigger races, when you are tapering, or bored.
-There is always “that run” during a training cycle that you didn’t think you’d make it through but you did.
-Remember that one, versus the ones that you didn’t feel great during.
+The night before a race, look at those workouts you didn’t think you would crush, but you did.
+This is motivational for bigger races when you are tapering or bored.
+There is always “that run” during a training cycle that you didn’t think you’d make it through, but you did.
+Remember that one, versus those you didn’t feel great during.

-To minimize prerace jitters and race day nerves, stay distracted for some people listening to music, for others (like me), that is talking nonstop until the race starts.
-If we meet at a race, know that I am 100% cool with chatting up until the gun goes off.
+To minimize prerace jitters and race day nerves, stay distracted for some people listening to music.
+For others (like me), talking nonstop until the race starts.
+If we meet at a race, know that I am 100% cool chatting until the gun goes off.
 Stay distracted and relaxed on race morning.
 It helps to beat race day nerves, alleviate pre-race anxiety, and pre-race jitters.

 Get Away from the Start Line:

 You are still the same person whether you PR or PW (personal worst).
 Your family, friends, and everyone else still loves you and don’t care about your finish time.
 Sometimes we get too wrapped up in the sport that we don’t think about the big picture.
-Before every race, I just think: good or bad, whatever happens…happens and there is no need to stress about it.
+Before every race, Ithink: good or bad, whatever happens…happens, and there is no need to stress about it.

 Racing is supposed to be exciting and fun.
-You should look forward to it not dread it.
+You should look forward to it, not dread it.
 If you dread it, there is no point in doing it, right?
 Nerves are a good thing, but you want to beat the negative race day nerves that bring you down.

 Questions for you: